 - Quick & effective.

 - Satisfies the need for intensity without allowing certain personality types from hammering themselves too hard.

 - Cuts through the crap & focuses on the exercises that will give the trainee the most bang for their buck.

 The Drawbacks of RPT

-- Not suited for the beginner, but every beginner wants to do it because they feel it’s advanced therefore cool.
-Form needs to be very good to avoid injury when pushing to rep-maxes.
+- Not suited to the beginner.
+Training too close to failure is bad for proper motor learning.
+Form needs to be very good to avoid injury when pushing close to technical failure for rep-maxes.

-- Your ‘maximum‘ is highly influenced by gym your gym atmosphere/surroundings.
-One of my best squat workouts ever was with Dorian Yates sitting on the leg press machine three feet behind me, staring at me, waiting for his rack to become available.
+- Your ‘maximum‘ is highly influenced your gym atmosphere/surroundings.
+One of my best squat workouts ever was with six time Mr Olympia Dorian Yates sitting on the leg press machine six feet behind me, staring at me, waiting for his rack to become available.
 Maximum is relative and variable, and it’s too easy for people to pussy out before they truly can’t do any more reps.
 Think about it this way – if I put a gun to your loved one’s head, you could probably do a couple more, right?

 - Mentally the workouts are very tough, and knowing you need to push to a max for every set, especially on squat day for example, can lead to people dreading their workouts.
 This extra mental drain can lead to unnecessary stress and sub-optimal performance.
-Fixed set-rep patterns (5 sets of 5 for example) without the requirement for failure can be better.
+Fixed set-rep patterns (5 sets of 5 for example) without the requirement for failure can work better.
 And I find myself recommending these more and more, regardless of the level of trainee.